-If you develop emergency warning signs for COVID-19 get medical attention immediately, call 911.
+If you develop emergency warning signs for COVID-19, call 911 for immediate medical attention.
 Emergency warning signs include:

-If you have mild symptoms, it is generally recommended you manage COVID-19 from the comfort of your own home through self-isolation.
+If you have mild symptoms, it's recommended you self-isolate in the comfort of your home.

 How can I protect myself?

 - Wear a mask or face covering when you’re in a public place.